Stay in touch on Instagram

-- 1/2 tsp Japanese shoyu (substitute with light soy sauce)
+- 1/4 tsp Japanese shoyu (light soy sauce) to taste

 - 2 tbsp Japanese mayonnaise

-- Make a slit on each mentaiko sac and scrap out the roe with a spoon.
+- Make a slit on the mentaiko sac and scrap out the roe with a spoon.
 Discard the membrane.
 Set aside 1 tsp of roe for garnishing.

-- In a small bowl, add the fish roe along with mayonnaise, sake, soy sauce and butter and whisk to combine everything together.
+- In a small bowl, add the fish roe along with (A).
+Whisk to combine everything together.

-- Cook pasta in salted water until al dente.
+- Cook pasta in salted water until al dente (firm with a bite; usually shaving 2 minutes off recommended cooking time for spaghetti).
 Drain pasta and reserve a small cup of pasta water.

-- Add the mentaiko sauce prepared in step 2 to the drained pasta while it is still hot.
-Toss until well-mixed.
+- Add the mentaiko sauce to the drained pasta while it is still hot.
+Toss until even.
 If the pasta is too dry, add a bit of reserved pasta water to help bind the ingredients together.
 Season to taste with salt if needed.

-- Dish the pasta to a serving plate and garnish with shredded nori and roe.
+- Dish the pasta to a serving plate.
+Garnish with mentaiko, shredded nori and shiso or spring onions.

 Noob Cook Tip

-- If you prefer a richer taste, you can add a few tablespoons of cream to the sauce at step 2.
+If you prefer a richer taste, you can add 1 tablespoon of cream (to taste) to the mentaiko sauce.